egc112/OpenWRT-OpenVPN-scramble/README.md

 ## To compile:
-Copy all patch files to `feeds/packages/net/openvpn/patches` For OpenVPN 2.5.x use the patches form the 2.5 directory For OpenVPN 2.6.x use the patches from the 2.6 directory, but take note this is not comaptible with DCO so for OpenVPN 2.6.x add to the makefile (`feeds/packages/net/openvpn/makefile): --disable-dco
+Copy all patch files to `feeds/packages/net/openvpn/patches` For OpenVPN 2.5.x use the patches form the 2.5 directory For OpenVPN 2.6.x use the patches from the 2.6 directory, but take note this is not compatible with DCO so for OpenVPN 2.6.x add to the makefile (`feeds/packages/net/openvpn/makefile): --disable-dco

 On compiling the patches are executed automatically